 In 2018 an album of his folk-influenced material was recorded at The Lab, with drummer Alistair Deverick (Boycrush) and bassist Matt Shanks.
 Engineered by Ollie Harmer, at the end of the year the album was in the final stages of overdub when Derek became ill.
 He was diagnosed with stage IV prostate cancer in November; only a couple of months earlier he was still fit – and able to climb trees – in his work as an arborist.

-Derek, at the age of 48, is facing the end-stages of the cancer, and approaching it with grace, resolution, and fortitude.
-In March 2019 he re-entered the studio to record new material.
+On 23 April 2019 Derek, at the age of 48, passed away, having approached his illness with grace, resolution, and fortitude.
+In his last weeks he re-entered the studio to record new material.

 Thanks to Neville Maas and Matt Shanks for contributing to this story.